-There are several types of alimony that could be ordered temporarily during a divorce proceeding or after a divorce decree.
-(Alimony does not always involve a divorce case.)
+There are several types of alimony.
+Spousal support could be temporary during the divorce proceedings or after a divorce decree is entered.
+Spousal support does not always involve a divorce case.

-- Temporary alimony can provide financial support during a legal separation.
+- Temporary spousal support can provide financial support during a legal separation.

 - Rehabilitative alimony can be ordered while a person is in school.

-- A judge may order permanent alimony for an elder or disabled ex-spouse.
+- A judge may order permanent spousal maintenance for an elderly or disabled ex-spouse.

-Alimony is intended to improve the receiving spouse's financial situation.
-The court will determine a certain amount of support based on financial needs.
-Alternately, the married couple can agree between themselves.
+Spousal support is intended to improve the receiving spouse's financial situation.
+The court will determine a certain amount of support based on financial need.
+The married couple can agree to an amount between themselves.

-Many factors go into determining a spouse's needs and the amount of alimony that may be ordered, such as:
+Many factors go into determining an ex-spouse's needs and the amount of spousal support that the supporting spouse must pay, such as:

 - The age and physical condition of each party